SAP-samples/byd-api-samples/README.md

 	- Create sales orders with externally provided prices, discounts and surcharges
 - **Internal Logistics**: Run internal logistical processes using APIs
 	- Goods movement
+- **New Business**: Run processes to generate new business such as leads, opportunities and quotes
+	- Create Sales Quote with net price components

 Please check the description of the respective Postman collection for more information.